Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Computer Aided Diagnosis System (CADS) for COVID-19 Detection

 \subsubsection{Generative Adversarial Networks (GAN)}

 A primary problem in training deep models is limits in dataset size.
 Using generative models for data augmentation is one solution to this issue.
 Due to the high quality of generated data, GANs have attracted attention in the medical imaging community \cite{ganmed}.
 The basic idea in training a GAN is a simple minimax game, in which one network tries to distinguish between real data and generates one, and the other tries to create data undistinguishable by the first network \cite{a44}, therefor creating images similar to real data.
-Figure \ref{fig:fifteen} shows a simple gan architecture.